TicTecOfficial/FarPlaneTerrarium/README.md

 Whilst in the menu, change the Generator Threads from `11` to `1`.
 This is to ensure the server does NOT lock up.
 I'm still trying to find a fix to this issue.

 As of currently, the mod can only generate 7* LOD Levels.
 The generation speed will gradually slow down as each lod level is generated.
+(this is due to the current lack of any way to generate OSM data at lower details/resolution, forcing every chunk to be created at its maximum possible detail)

 (*: More LOD levels CAN be generated but will take a VERY long time.)